 FAQs

 Simple syrup is just sugar and water.
-Vanilla syrup is sugar, water, and vanilla.
+Vanilla syrup is made with sugar, water, and vanilla.

-No, you can't.
+Yes, if you don't want the sugar, but you need to add much less.
 Vanilla extract is much more concentrated than vanilla syrup.
 If a drink calls for 1 tablespoon vanilla syrup, I'd use ¼-1/2 teaspoon vanilla extract.

 Vanilla Simple Syrup